-Ecosystem Practices services No cultivation/ tillage apart from sowing/ Crop residue left intact/ Reduce fallow Managing ground cover above 50%/ Pasture phase in crop rotations/ Increasing perennial pastures Lime or dolomite applied to reduce soil acidity water tables, reducing damage from floods) infiltration rates and/ or allows better establishment of ground cover, it is likely to affect water flows (impacts likely to be small under realistic acid management approaches at present) Maintenance of landscape (soil) stability Improved ground cover a disturbance contribute to risks of dust storms, land soil stability and reduce As above Regulation of atmospheric gases Improvement of carbon c atmospheric CO 2 (indicat likely to be small under m Depending on the crops of exchange with the atmoseffects is likely to much m the atmosphere) Small impacts on carbon and nitrogen cycles (as above) Regulation of weather and climate Vegetation cover has effer radiation of radiant energy temperature of the ground environment for below graffects moisture and air in ground.
-There are likely tweather (evaporation, cloare likely to be small at the management.
-The exceptinadequate (i.e., the ecosoli landscapes is not addresults in dust storms that considerably (Mahowald 2012).
+Ecosystem Practices services No cultivation/ tillage apart from sowing/ Crop residue left intact/ Reduce fallow Managing ground cover above 50%/ Pasture phase in crop rotations/ Increasing perennial pastures Lime or dolomite applied to reduce soil acidity water tables, reducing da image from floods) infiltration rates and/ or allows better establishment of ground cover, it is likely to affect water flows (impacts likely to be small under realistic acid management approaches at present) Maintenance of landscape (soil) stability Improved ground cover a disturbance contribute to risks of dust storms, land soil stability and reduce As above Regulation of atmospheric gases Improvement of carbon c atmospheric CO 2 (indicat likely to be small under m Depending on the crops of exchange with the atmos effects is likely to much n the atmosphere) Small impacts on carbon and nitrogen cycles (as above) Regulation of weather and climate Vegetation cover has effer radiation of radiant energy temperature of the groun environment for below gr affects moisture and air r ground.
+There are likely t weather (evaporation, clo are likely to be small at the management.
+The except inadequate (i.e., the ecost soil landscapes is not addresults in dust storms that considerably (Mahowald 2012).
 As above - small impacts to the extent that addressing acidity affects ground cover.
-Remediation of wastes As for provision of clean water Regulation of species and populations in soils among species.
-Commur change.
-There is evidence cover can enhance contro (e.g. aphids) by below gro orchards). ill be effects on interactions nity structure is likely to se that improving ground ol of above ground pests ound species (e.g. in To the extent that addressing acidity encourages soil biodiversity (see above) there could be improvements to pest control benefits arising from below-ground population regulation.
-Contributions to species, ecosystem and landscape diversity Improved condition of soils is likely to change the appearance of landscape diversity Improved condition of soils is likely to change the appearance of landscape vary between benefits they provide to different groups of people.
-Percept vary between beneficiary groups.
-Some will benefit from recreational, spectucational and other cultural aspects of improved condition of native vere systems (by experiencing these improvements or just knowing they are of to agricultural productivity.
-There are likely to be broad cultural benefits if seeing and/ or knowing that degraded landscapes are recovering.
-This table draws on the rest of this report and, particularly, a number of key synthesis. of people.
-Perceptions will m recreational, spiritual, dition of native vegetation mowing they are occurring).
-Dects of landscapes relating cultural benefits from recovering.
+Remediation of wastes As for provision of clean water Regulation of species and populations in soils To the extent that these approaches encourage species diversity, there will be effects on interactions among species.
+Community structure is likely to change.
+There is evidence that improving ground cover can enhance control of above ground pests (e.g. aphids) by below ground species (e.g. in orchards).
+To the extent that addressing acidity encourages soil biodiversity (see above) there could be improvements to pest control benefits arising from below-ground population regulation.
+Contributions to species, ecosystem and landscape diversity Improved condition of soils is likely to change the appearance of landscapes and, therefore, the benefits they provide to different groups of people.
+Perceptions will vary between beneficiary groups.
+Some will benefit from recreational, spiritual, educational and other cultural aspects of improved condition of native vegetation systems (by experiencing these improvements or just knowing they are occurring).
+Others will benefit from aesthetic and other cultural aspects of landscapes relating to agricultural productivity.
+There are likely to be broad cultural benefits from seeing and/ or knowing that degraded landscapes are recovering.

-paper (Pimentel et al. 1995; Seybold et al. 1999; Binning et al. 2001; Colloff et al. 2003; MA 2005; Lavelle et al. 2006; Swinton et al. 2006a; Barrios 2007; Swinton et al. 2007a; Zhang et al. 2007; Haygarth and Ritz 2009; TEEB 2009; Bennett et al. 2010; Clothier et al. 2011; UK National Ecosystem Assessment 2011a; Griffiths and Philippot 2012; Robinson et al. 2012)
+\This table draws on the rest of this report and, particularly, a number of key synthesis and review paper (Pimentel et al. 1995; Seybold et al. 1999; Binning et al. 2001; Colloff et al. 2003; MA 2005; Lavelle et al. 2006; Swinton et al. 2006a; Barrios 2007; Swinton et al. 2007a; Zhang et al. 2007; Haygarth and Ritz 2009; TEEB 2009; Bennett et al. 2010; Clothier et al. 2011; UK National Ecosystem Assessment 2011a; Griffiths and Philippot 2012; Robinson et al. 2012)